Pilana Group, TRITCON Listed by akira Ransomware Group

 What to Do

-- Run a DoxxScan to map every link between your handles, emails, phone numbers, and real identity, then use the no-subscription cleanup to remove what you can before the 93 GB archive appears.
+- Run a DoxxScan to map every link between your handles, emails, phone numbers, and real identity, then use the cleanup to remove what you can before the 93 GB archive appears.

 - Rotate any password you used at Pilana Group or TRITCON anywhere else it is reused, and switch on two-factor authentication through an authenticator app rather than SMS.